jhn322/kometa-config/README.md

 ## Docker run

-This will run through the entire config one time, It will **not** keep updating on a schedule.
+This will run through the entire config one time, It will **not** keep PMM updated on a schedule.

 ```powershell
 Windows: "docker run -it -v "C:\path\to\PMM-folder/config:/config:rw" meisnate12/plex-meta-manager --run"